-Ducted gas heating is a form of central heating and an all-encompassing solution that brings warmth to the entire home.
+A ducted gas heater is a form of central heating and an all-encompassing solution that brings warmth to the entire home.
 Not unlike ducted air conditioning, these gas heaters draw air from inside your home to heat using a central gas furnace installed in the roof or underneath the floor.

 The temperature is controlled via a thermostat with the air directed to the desired rooms via discreet ducts and vents.
 Many ducted gas heaters have zoning capabilities, so users can adjust the temperature for individual rooms or shut down specific areas.

-A basic ducted gas heating unit can be purchased for around $1,500 just by itself.
-The costs of installation, ductwork, grilles, gas connection and other requirements.
+The costs of a ducted gas heating unit vary greatly, depending on the size of the home and access to roof space.
+Always factor in costs for installation, ductwork, grilles, gas connection and other requirements.
 Leading brands that specialise in reliable gas heaters include Braemar and Kaden.